schwemmecomics/schwemme-comics/content/comics/175/index.en.md

 Frank, who is used to Ernestito's escapades, promptly becomes suspicious.
 Someone has to keep an eye on the rascals.
 A job for dad.

 *Is Klacki really tightening the screws?
-Or is he just pretending to hide his act of rebellion?
+Or is he just pretending to hide his act of rebellion?*

----